carbon-design-system/sveld/README.md

 ### `@generics`

-As an alternative to `@template`, sveld also supports a custom `@generics` tag.
-Unlike `@template`, which is [officially supported by JSDoc/TypeScript](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#template), `@generics` is sveld-specific.
-However, its syntax can be more readable since the full constraint is written inline:
+As an alternative to `@template`, sveld supports `@generics`.
+Unlike `@template`, which [JSDoc/TypeScript support officially](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#template), `@generics` is sveld-specific.
+The syntax can be easier to read because the full constraint is inline:

 ```js
 /**